tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 added without defining a new protocol.
 This document specifies that outside of urgent security fixes, and the exceptions listed in {{iana}}, no changes will be approved for TLS 1.2.

-This prescription does not pertain to DTLS (in any DTLS version); it pertains to TLS only.
+This prescription pertains to TLS only.
+As such, it does not pertain to DTLS, in any DTLS version.

-# Implications for post-quantum cryptography
+# Implications for Post-Quantum Cryptography (PQC)

-Cryptographically relevant quantum computers, once available, are likely to greatly lessen the time and effort needed to break RSA, FFDH, or ECC which are currently used in TLS.
+Cryptographically relevant quantum computers, once available, are likely to greatly lessen the time and effort needed to break RSA, finite-field-based Diffie-Hellman (FFDH), or Elliptic Curve Cryptography (ECC) which are currently used in TLS.
-In 2016, the US National Institute of Standards and Technology started a multi-year effort to standardize algorithms that will be "safe" once quantum computers are feasible {{PQC}}.
+In 2016, the US National Institute of Standards and Technology (NIST) started a multi-year effort to standardize algorithms that will be "safe" once quantum computers are feasible {{PQC}}.
 First discussions in the IETF community happened